hashicorp/terraform-provider-tls/website/docs/d/public_key.html.md

 The following arguments are supported:

 * `private_key_pem` - (Required) The private key to use.
-Currently-supported key types are "RSA" or "ECDSA".
+The resource currently supports RSA and ECDSA keys only.

 ## Attributes Reference

 The following attributes are exported:

-* `private_key_pem` - The private key data in PEM format.
 * `public_key_pem` - The public key data in PEM format.
 * `public_key_openssh` - The public key data in OpenSSH `authorized_keys`
   format, if the selected private key format is compatible.
 All RSA keys are supported, and ECDSA keys with curves "P256", "P384" and "P251" are supported.
-This attribute is empty if an incompatible ECDSA curve is selected.
+  This attribute is empty if an incompatible ECDSA curve is present in the private key.